How to Successfully Work a Job Fair

 Employers’ primary goal at a fair is to promote their company as a great place to work and screen potential candidates for open positions or supplement their “talent pool.”
 Companies put a lot of effort, time and expense into attending career fairs and expect you to be prepared and serious about your job search.

-- View the participating employers; a directory is often available on-line
+- View the participating employers; a directory is available on DuqCareerLink or through the DuqCareerLink app, "Careers by Symplicity"

 - Make a list of companies that best align with your skills, goals, values